 Chief Executive Officer

-As Chief Executive Officer of the the Canadian Film Centre (CFC), Slawko Klymkiw leads Canada’s foremost cultural organization that supports, develops and accelerates the content, careers and companies of Canadian creative and entrepreneurial talent in the screen-based and digital industries.
-In this role, he is responsible for developing the organization’s strategic vision, shaping and strengthening its national and international profile, and managing its growth and evolution in the face of a rapidly changing entertainment industry.
-From overseeing the organization’s operations and administration, to negotiating public and private sector funding, Klymkiw plays a pivotal role in driving the organization forward and ultimately enriching Canada’s digital and entertainment landscapes.
+Slawko Klymkiw is the Chief Executive Officer (CEO) of the Canadian Film Centre (CFC).
+He has held this position since 2005, responsible for developing the charitable organization’s strategic vision, shaping and strengthening its national and international profile, and managing its growth and evolution in the face of a rapidly changing media landscape.
+From overseeing the CFC’s operations and administration, to negotiating both public and private sector funding, Klymkiw plays a pivotal role in driving the organization forward and ultimately enriching Canada’s digital and entertainment industries.

-Prior to the CFC, Klymkiw led CBC-TV and Newsworld’s programming and schedule.
+Prior to the CFC, Klymkiw led CBC-TV and CBC Newsworld’s programming, schedule and strategy.
 In 2013, Klymkiw was honoured with the Outstanding Leadership Achievement Award at the 2013 Innoversity Summit Awards and was inducted into the Playback Canadian Film and TV Hall of Fame in honour of his more than 30 years of extraordinary contributions towards building Canada’s entertainment industry.